Your Journey Starts Here

 Notification and Billing Dates

-- Notification of fall 2022 tuition bills will be sent to your Penn Carey Law email address around July 1st and will be due late July 2022.
-More information can be found at srfs.upenn.edu/billing-payment.
+- Notification of fall 2026 tuition bills will be sent to your Penn Carey Law email address around July 1st and will be due late July 2026.
+More information can be found at https://srfs.upenn.edu/billing-payment.

-- Monthly Budgeting Program — Pay educational expenses over five (5) months each term.
+- Monthly Budgeting Program — Pay educational expenses over four (4) months each term.
 The deadline to apply is typically in May.
 Go to srfs.upenn.edu/billing-payment/penn-payment-plan for deadlines and more details.

 Philadelphia, PA 19104-6204